For a summary of Java 2D properties, see Java 2D Properties.

 Diagnose if rendering or performance issues are being caused by Java 2D or by the OpenGL drivers.

-Since the OpenGL pipeline relies so heavily on the underlying graphics hardware and drivers, it might sometimes be difficult to determine whether rendering or performance issues are being caused by Java 2D or by the OpenGL drivers.
+Because the OpenGL pipeline relies so heavily on the underlying graphics hardware and drivers, it might sometimes be difficult to determine whether rendering or performance issues are being caused by Java 2D or by the OpenGL drivers.

 One feature new to the OpenGL pipeline in the Java SE 6 release is the use of the